beetbox/beets/docs/plugins/play.rst

 file::

     play:
-        #Command to use to open playlist with music player(ie VLC on OSX: /Applications/VLC.app/Contents/MacOS/VLC).
+        # Command(optional) override the system default for m3u files.
-        #Command must have a path or be in your PATH.
+        # You can define a command to be executed by the shell which the m3u path will be appended to.
-        command: cvlc
+        command: command: /Applications/VLC.app/Contents/MacOS/VLC
-        #Debug(optional) displays output from player for aiding in setting up command correctly.
+        # Debug(optional) displays output from player for aiding in setting up command correctly.
-        debug:
+        debug: True

 How it works
 ============